-For clusters with 64 to 256 hosts attached, each HBA port in a host that connects to a SAN Volume Controller must be placed into a separate zone.
-In this separate zone, you must also include exactly one port from each SAN Volume Controller node in the I/O groups which are associated with this host.
+For clusters with 64 to 256 hosts attached, each HBA port in a host that connects to a node must be placed into a separate zone.
+In this separate zone, you must also include exactly one port from each node in the I/O groups that are associated with this host.